spokestack/spokestack.io/content/blog/introducing-spokestack-tray/index.md

 ![Introducing Spokestack Tray](blog.png)

 Today we are excited to announce our latest developer feature: Spokestack Tray, a mobile library that lets developers easily add a voice interface to their existing app through a UI component that opens inside the application.
-Spokestack Tray incorporates our voice services, such as a wakeword, speech recognition, natural language processing, and custom text-to-speech voices, into one easy-to-add package along with any existing mobile application.
+Spokestack Tray incorporates our voice services, such as a wake word, speech recognition, natural language processing, and custom text-to-speech voices, into one easy-to-add package along with any existing mobile application.
 We've built a demo, the Bartender mobile app, that uses Spokestack Tray.

 Here’s a video of Spokestack Tray working in our demo Bartender app: